Guy de Maupassant was born 5 August 1850, and died 6 July 1893.

 - The great artists are those who impose their personal vision upon humanity.

 - There are in France some fifty thousand young men of good birth and fairly well off who are encouraged to live a life of complete idleness.
-They must either cease to exist or must come to see that there can be no happiness, no health even, without regular daily labor of some sort.
+They must either cease to exist or must come to see that there can be no happiness, no health even, without regular daily labour of some sort.

 - Our memory is a more perfect world than the universe: it gives back life to those who no longer exist.